Flexible land rental agreements

 |Year||Average cash rent paid per acre in Southern Minnesota||Average gross revenue, dollars per acre - corn||Average gross revenue, dollars per acre - soybeans||Average cash rent as % of gross revenue - corn||Average cash rent as % of gross revenue - soybeans||Corn price||Soybean price|

 Farmland rental rates increased dramatically the last few years as commodity prices reached record levels, and they remain high compared to historic averages.
-But grain prices will go lower again and rental rates often lag and do not decline as rapidly.
+When grain prices go lower, rental rates often lag and do not decline as rapidly.
 This will leave farmers with high rental rates locked in that will create a loss for the year.

 - The table above shows corn cash rental rates were an average of 26 percent of gross corn revenue from 2007 through 2016 crop years.
 With soybeans, the average was 37 percent of gross soybean revenue for the same 10 years.

-- The previous three years the percentages were much lower this was due to higher prices and higher gross revenue amounts, and this adjusted higher in 2013.
+- The previous three years the percentages were much lower due to higher prices and higher gross revenue amounts.
+This adjusted higher in 2013.